ndzamboni/readme-generator/README.md

-# Professional ReadMe Generator
+# README Generator

 ## Description
-A backend script that asks user input to easily create a readme document
+This commandline app uses backend code to dynamically create a README file for any project!

 ## Table of Contents
 - [Installation](#installation)